rocket-pool/docs.rocketpool.net/docs/guides/node/prepare-node.md

 # Preparing your Node for Operation

-If you're here, then you've successfully started the Smartnode services, created a wallet, and finished syncing both the Execution (ETH1) and Consensus (ETH2) chains on your respective clients.
+If you're here, then you've successfully started the Smartnode services, created a wallet, and finished syncing both the Execution and Consensus chains on your respective clients.
-If so, then you are ready to register your node on the Rocket Pool network and create a minipool with an ETH2 validator!
+If so, then you are ready to register your node on the Rocket Pool network and create a minipool with a validator!
 If not, please review the previous sections and return here once you've completed those steps.

-Before creating a new minipool and ETH2 validator, there are a few steps to take to finish preparing your node.
+Before creating a new minipool and validator, there are a few steps to take to finish preparing your node.
 These only need to be done once though; once you've done them, you can skip to the [Creating a New Minipool](./create-validator) section if you want to create multiple minipools on your node.

 ## Loading your Node Wallet